chubetho/Bachelor_Thesis/chapters/approaches.typ

 Despite the strong isolation benefits provided by iframes, their performance is often criticized by the community for being suboptimal and CPU-intensive, particularly on websites that use multiple iframes.
 This performance issue, combined with the difficulty of making iframes easily indexable by search engine crawlers, limits their suitability primarily to desktop or intranet applications, as demonstrated by Spotify's use of iframes in their desktop apps @engineering_BuildingFutureOur_2021.
 Additionally, accessibility concerns arise with iframes.
 While they can visually integrate seamlessly into a web application, they essentially represent separate small pages within a single view, which can pose significant challenges for accessibility tools like screen readers.
 These tools must navigate multiple documents, hierarchical information, and varying navigation states within a single page, complicating the user experience for individuals with disabilities.

 This method is a type of client-side composition.
 As explained in @section_decision_framework, this composition strategy starts with the browser downloading a shell application, which manages the loading and unloading of various micro frontends.
-As illustrated in figure below, the shell application determines the appropriate @html file path based on the current URL and assigns it as the source of the iframe element.
+As illustrated in the figure below, the shell application determines the appropriate @html file path based on the current URL and assigns it as the source of the iframe element.

 #figure(
   caption: [An example of using iframe.]